kaievns/nikolay.rocks/pages/Mind Fucks/2015-12-10-defensive-ego-projections.md

 # Defensive Ego Projections

 I am kinda excited about learning this one.
-Have you ever seen a person saying something like "I don't care who you are, if you don't write tests you are not professional!"; or say you were mangling with MongoDB and someone said "did you try /dev/null?"; or, my favorite, "eww, javascript!".
+Have you ever seen a person saying something like "I don't care who you are, if you don't write tests you are not a professional!"; or say you were mangling with MongoDB and someone said "did you try /dev/null?"; or, my favorite, "eww, javascript!".
 Of course you have!
 Wanna know why people do that?
 Keep reading